Internet Resources - Reference Databases A-Z

 hoopla is a digital media service where you can check out movies, television, audiobooks, and music.
 Items are available for streaming or temporary download on your computer, smart phone or tablet.
 Thousands of titles are available.
 Sign up with your email address, then use your library card number and pin to check them out.

-Founded by filmmakers, IndieFlix is part champion, part curator.
-Inspired by independent filmmakers and the work they produce, IndieFlix created a platform for you to discover the best and quirkiest around.
+InstantFlix: Powered by IndieFlix, founded by filmmakers, is part champion, part curator.
+Inspired by independent filmmakers and the work they produce, InstantFlix created a platform for you to discover the best and quirkiest around.
 Films can be sorted by genre, rating, and length -- try it out and discover something new.
-Note: the films on IndieFlix are unrated; therefore users must be 18 or older.
+Note: the films on InstantFlix are unrated; therefore users must be 18 or older.
 You'll need to create an account using your email address and library card number, and then create a separate Zinio account in order to access the collection.

 JobNow is a unique service that features expert resume assistance, live interview preparation and career coaching.
 Users can draw from a carefully-selected library of interview tips, resume templates, career assessments, and other valuable resources.